The Complete List of Sensors in a Car and Its Functions

 What are Car Sensors?

-• Data Transmission: The sensors convert the physical or chemical measurements they detect into electrical signals.
+2. Data Transmission: Sensors convert measurements into electrical signals.

 Complete List of Car Sensors Based on Their Location